huajiejin/ggml-tools-installer/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/huajiejin/ggml-tools-installer/main/install_all.sh)"
 ```

+*Run the above command again to update the tools.
+It's designed to be idempotent and safe to run multiple times.*

 ## Prerequisites & Automatic Installation

 These scripts require several command-line tools to function. **You do not need to install them manually.** The installer script will check for them and install any missing tools for you.